Privacy, in plain English

 Analytics on the rest of the site

-On the other pages we use Google Analytics 4 to see basic, aggregate things like how many people visit and which pages are useful.
+On the other pages we use Cloudflare Web Analytics to see basic, aggregate things like how many people visit and which pages are useful.
 It helps us decide what to write next.
 Being straight with you, that means:

-- We’ve turned on IP anonymisation.
-We don’t collect your name, email, or anything that identifies you personally, and we don’t try to.
+- It collects only aggregate, anonymous usage (pages viewed, rough location, device/browser, referrer).
+We don’t collect your name, email, or anything that identifies you personally, and there’s no cross-site tracking.

 If you submit a story